 - This step may take a moment, during which time there will be no output to your terminal.
 JupyterHub is being installed in the background. - If you get a release named <YOUR-RELEASE-NAME> already exists error, then you should delete the release by running helm delete --purge <YOUR-RELEASE-NAME>.
 Then reinstall by repeating this step.
-If it persists, also do kubectl delete <YOUR-NAMESPACE> and try again. - In general, if something goes wrong with the install step, delete the Helm namespace by running helm delete --purge <YOUR-RELEASE-NAME> before re-running the install command. - If you're pulling from a large Docker image you may get a Error: timed out waiting for the condition error, add a --timeout=SOME-LARGE-NUMBER parameter to the helm install command. - The --version parameter corresponds to the version of the helm chart, not the version of JupyterHub.
-Each version of the JupyterHub helm chart is paired with a specific version of JupyterHub.
-E.g., v0.6 of the helm chart runs JupyterHub v0.8.1. - 3.
+If it persists, also do kubectl delete namespace <YOUR-NAMESPACE> and try again. - In general, if something goes wrong with the install step, delete the Helm release by running helm delete --purge <YOUR-RELEASE-NAME> before re-running the install command. - If you're pulling from a large Docker image you may get a Error: timed out waiting for the condition error, add a --timeout=SOME-LARGE-NUMBER-OF-SECONDS parameter to the helm install command. - The --version parameter corresponds to the version of the Helm chart, not the version of JupyterHub.
+Each version of the JupyterHub Helm chart is paired with a specific version of JupyterHub.
+E.g., 0.7.0 of the Helm chart runs JupyterHub 0.9.2. - 3.
 While Step 2 is running, you can see the pods being created by entering in a different terminal: